venka66/TLS-server-certificates-for-OpenBMC/install_certificate.md

+# Certificate install/replacement on OpenBMC

+## Redfish
-## Installing CA certificate on OpenBMC
+### Installing CA certificate on OpenBMC via Redfish

 The CA certificate can be installed via Redfish Service.
 The file `CA-cert.pem` can not be uploaded directly but must be sent embedded in a valid JSON